StateX: Enhancing RNN Recall via Post-training State Expansion: Preliminaries

 \section{Preliminaries}

-In this section, we first provide a formulation of RNNs as well as two variants---GLA and SSM (Sections~\ref{sec:preliminaries-rnn}, \ref{sec:preliminaries-gla}, and \ref{sec:preliminaries-ssm}).
-Then, we discuss how the recurrent state size influences the models' recall capabilities and cost-efficiency~(Section~\ref{sec:preliminaries-influence-of-state-size}).
+In this section, we first provide a formulation of RNNs as well as two variants---LA and SSM (Sections~\ref{sec:preliminaries-rnn}, \ref{sec:preliminaries-gla}, and \ref{sec:preliminaries-ssm}).
+Then, we discuss how the recurrent state size influences the models' recall abilities and cost-efficiency~(Section~\ref{sec:preliminaries-influence-of-state-size}).
+Since we only modify the RNN block, we omit the formulation for FFN blocks.